If you’re looking for a luxurious, adventure-filled vacation close to home, then you can’t get much better than the beautiful Emerald Isle.

 The cosmopolitan city of Dublin offers a range of world-class international fine dining eateries.
 But for genuine Irish fare with a contemporary twist, you must try Chapter One.
 Located in the subterranean basement of the Dublin Writers’ Museum, the building was once home to whiskey mogul, John Jameson.

 The atmospheric vaulted basement is a real hit with literary lovers.
 But the real appeal is the Michelin starred menu.
 It focuses on seasonal, locally sourced produce, offering the very best cuisine that Ireland has to offer such as Clare Island smoked salmon and pigs’ tails stuffed with Irish cured bacon and Atlantic lobster.

 Dublin is simply teeming with fabulous boutiques, from quirky to designer label.
-If you’re going to spend a hard day shopping in the Irish capital, then don’t miss a trip to Grafton Street, the home of the world’s leading jewellery designers Tiffany & Co.
+If you’re going to spend a hard day shopping in the Irish capital, then don’t miss a trip to Grafton Street, the home of the world’s leading jewelry designers Tiffany & Co.

 Grafton Street is the location of some of the world’s top designer names including Louis Vuitton, Burberry and Chanel.
 It’s also the home of the most prestigious department store in Ireland: Brown Thomas.

 Ireland offers some of the highest quality artisan products made with a true craftsmanship that you’ll only find on the Emerald Isle.
 Popular souvenir gifts include warm, naturally dyed blankets and traditional tweeds from Donegal, knitwear from Connemara, and organic seaweed beauty products from Sligo.